nagelpat/pcf-workshop/README.md

 and you will see (`cf app spring-music-pna`) one application instance being restarted by the Elastic Runtime automatically.
 As you have two instances by now, the `http://spring-music-something.cfapps.io` (again, be sure to replace `something` with your random route) will still return your application as the traffic is only routed to healthy instances.

-## Log Aggregation
+## Application Logging

 PCF provides access to an aggregated view of logs related to you application.
 This includes HTTP access logs, as well as output from app operations such as scaling, restarting, and restaging.
+Simply log to STDOUT or STDERR within your app and the logs will get picked up by the platform's log aggregation system.

 To view your recent logs use